ispedals/google-reverse-image-search-mobile/README.md

 ##Todo
 * Change selector context so that only http/https located images can be searched.
 Currently, the option appears in the context menu for data uri image even though they are not searchable.

+##License
+Google Reverse Image Search is licensed under the MIT License, Copyright (c) 2013 ispedals The icon is from Ionicons (http://ionicons.com/), which is under the MIT License.